Microsoft: from insights to customer value.

 How might you incorporate new tools, skills, and a designer’s mindset to interact with and learn from your customers (and non-customers)?

 Looking for your window(s) of opporunity?
-Meet Michiel.
+Meet Jan-Maarten.

 He's your guy.